crushjz/yarn-plugins/packages/workspace-changed/README.md

 The command name has to be written last because the plugin can forward arguments to it:

 ```
-yarn workspaces foreach changed --commit dev lint --max-warnings=0
+yarn workspaces changed foreach --commit dev lint --max-warnings=0
 ```

-Under the hood it will use [git diff](https://git-scm.com/docs/git-diff) to retrieve the list of changed files:
+Under the hood it uses [git diff](https://git-scm.com/docs/git-diff) to retrieve the list of changed files:

 ```
 git --no-pager diff --name-only <commit>
 ```

+`<commit>` can be any git branch, commit or range (eg `branch-1...branch-2`)

 ## Development